Published at: 2025-10-30

 Return Order

-A Return Order is issued when customers need to return purchased items due to errors or quality issues.
-This document facilitates the return process and updates relevant records accordingly.
+A Return Order is used when customers return purchased goods to the company due to errors or quality issues.

 Inbound Order